akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 But that's the job now.
 It's keep up or fall behind, there really isn't much inbetween.
 As a security professional, it's not about writing complex reverse shell commands.
 It's about constantly learning, evolving and keeping up with technologies.

 Where I want to be intentional (like writing this blog, or writing a technical whitepaper or report), I don't always want to take a shortcut.
 Sometimes I need careful and calculated thought.
 > I'd like a tool to help digest the pace of change and this evolving landscape.
 Something that reads the newsletters, twitter feeds, linkedin posts, RSS feeds, github issues, hacker news, mainstream news, and injects the information i'm interested in direct into my brain in real time.
-I get BBC news alerts about the prince of England going to court, but I'd rather get an alert about a new LLM model thats going to improve my quality of life.<br>Give me 30 mins and I'll just vibe code it and have a working PoC 🙃
+I get BBC news alerts about the prince of England going to court, but I'd rather get an alert about a new LLM model thats going to improve my quality of life.<br><br>Give me 30 mins and I'll just vibe code it and have a working PoC 🙃
 {: .prompt-info }

 # More fuel to the fire